 Dental implants are small titanium screws that are surgically placed into the jawbone to replace the roots of missing teeth.
 They are strong enough to support crowns, bridges, and dentures, but their most important advantage is that they prevent bone loss.
-In terms of restoring function and aesthetic appeal, they are the treatment of choice for dentists and patients alike.
+Dentists and patients alike prefer dental implants when in need of a treatment to restore function and aesthetic appeal after tooth loss.

 The Dental Implant Process